seifer08ms/docker-goproxy/README.md

 ```
 ### Export CRT file for certificate

 We can export the CA file into a target path in host.
-Typeing `make crt` to cp GoProxy.crt into current folder.
+Using `make crt` to cp GoProxy.crt into the current folder.
 We should import this crt file into our browser for https certificate.

 ### Access from host